dekork/swimlane/README.md

 ___

 #### Issues
-Database CICD was not implemented for RDS, ideally I would have tried to get something like Liquibase to work with CircleCI, and use a AWS.
-However I did setup a database initialization script, which should get initial deployments working easily.
+- Database CICD was not implemented for RDS, ideally I would have tried to get something like Liquibase to work with CircleCI, and use it with RDS that way.
+However, I did setup a database initialization script (/backend/config/init.sql), which should get initial deployments working easily.

-There is no HTTPS implemented as I didn't have enough time.
+- There is no HTTPS implemented as I didn't have enough time.
 There is no user authentication to secure or anything confidential/mission critical data, but someone could potentially man in the middle and mess up the boat tracking ;)

-I was going to cleanup the frontend further and componentalize the Modal popup and (repeated) Columns, but I ran into issues passing the modal functions back into the column.
-I admit ideally I should have implment these components in the first place!
+- I was going to cleanup the frontend further and component-ize the Modal popup and (repeated) columns, but I ran into issues passing the modal functions back into the column.
+I admit I should have implemented these as components in the first place!
+- Attempting to make things into components took some time, I didn't have time to make the frontend look a bit better.
+I would have liked to made some padding around the add boat button, and perhaps add some icons.
+In the mobile view the boat status selector (when editing) leaks outside of the screen bounds in some cases, which I also would have fixed if I had more time.
+- As there are multiple boat operators I assumed we would also want to have the operator names of each boat.
+This was not explicitly stated in the requirements but there was lots of mention of boat operators, I assumed this would be a good field to have - especially since adding it did not take too long to implement anyway.
+- I assumed this to be only used by EcoCatch tours so I hard coded the name.
 ___
 #### Todo:
 - [x] Work on backend first (on development environment)